 Karra first began thinking about heart self-repair in humans while working with zebrafish as a postdoc in the lab of his advisor Kenneth Poss, PhD, James B. Duke Professor of Cell Biology and professor of medicine (Cardiology) and biology.
-Zebrafish have an amazing ability to regenerate injured tissue as adults, including tissues in the heart and spinal cord.
+Zebrafish have the ability to regenerate injured tissue as adults, including tissues in the heart and spinal cord.

 In launching his own research program, Karra wanted to use lessons learned from zebrafish to try to find factors - molecules or pathways - that can prompt heart repair in adult mammals.

 That’s a big transition.
 Heart repair relies on several different types of cells to create new tissue and vascularize it.
 That means finding several different factors to spur the growth of those particular cells, while making sure not to encourage the growth of other cells that could lead to scar tissue.
 And in switching from fish to mammals, Karra needed to get up to speed on techniques like growing cardiac cell cultures and carrying out heart experiments with neonatal mice.

 It’s the sort of transition that could be overwhelming or even insurmountable for a physician-scientist just getting started.
 Funding from the National Institutes of Health for physicians doing basic science research has been shrinking in the past couple of decades, especially for young researchers who haven’t had the time and opportunity to build a track record.